anaj00/-CCAPDEV-Tastee/README.md

 # Comments
 For some reason, the .env files won't work.
 So we had to integrate the port into the code itself. #SecurityBreach

-# Things that do not work :(, that's why we removed it
-- Search
-- Comments
-- Sign in/Register functionality
-- Edit/Delete post
-- Edit profile